tillitis/tillitis-key1/hw/application_fpga/core/tk1/README.md

 This register provides the 32-bit function pointer address to the Blake2s hash function in the FW.
 It is written by FW during boot.
-The register can't be written to when the ADDR_SWITCH_APP has been set.
+The register can't be written to when the ADDR_SYSTEM_MODE_CTRL has been set.

 ### Access to CDI